Semitoric Families on Pentagon Spaces: Semitoric Systems

 For a point $p \in M$ fixed by the $S^1$-action, the isotropy weights are the weight vectors of the isotropy representation of $S^1$ on $T_pM$.
 In dimension $4$, there are two (counted with multiplicity) isotropy weights at each fixed point.
-The above lemma discusses the case where the isotropy weights are $\pm 1$.
-In fact, this is the only case where $p$ is possibly a focus-focus singularity of the semitoric system.
-Another case of interest is where $p$ lies on a surface fixed by the $S^1$-action.
+The above lemma discusses the case when the isotropy weights are $\pm 1$.
+In fact, this is the only case in which $p$ can be a focus-focus singularity of the semitoric system.
+Another case of interest is when $p$ lies on a surface fixed by the $S^1$-action.
 Since the action is effective, the isotropy weights must be $0,1$ or $0,-1$.
 We prove the following lemma assuming that $p$ has isotropy weights $0,1$.
 Notice that we could have used the complex coordinates $z_1,z_2$ and put $J$ as $|z_1|^2$, but this will put $H$ in a complicated form.
 Since the non-degeneracy and the type of singularity only depend on the second-order terms in the Taylor expansion, we use the real coordinates to simplify the statement and the proof.

 \begin{lemma} Consider the symplectic vector space $(\R^4, \omega = dx_1\wedge dy_1 + dx_2\wedge dy_2)$.
 Let $J(x_1,y_1,x_2,y_2) = x_1^2+y_1^2$ and $H \in \mathcal{C}^{\infty}(\R^4,\R)$ be a smooth function.
 Then $\{J,H\} =0$, $H(0) =0$ and $dH(0) =0$ if and only if there exist $a,b,c,d \in \R$, $R_3 \in \mathcal{C}^\infty(\R^4,\R)$ with $R_3 = O(3)$ such that $H =a (x_1^2+y_1^2) + bx_2^2 + cx_2y_2+dy_2^2+R_3(x_1,y_1,x_2,y_2)$ and $\{J,R_3\}=0$.
 Moreover, in this case, $(0,0)$ is an elliptic-elliptic (elliptic-hyperbolic) point of $(J,H)$ if and only if $(0,0)$ is an elliptic (hyperbolic) singular point of $H|_{J=0}$ in the Morse sense. \end{lemma} \begin{proof} It is clear that if $H$ is in the given form, $\{J,H\}=0$, $H(0)=0$ and $dH(0)=0$.
 Conversely, we take the Taylor expansion of $H$.
 Since $H(0)=0$ and $dH(0)=0$, $H$ has no constant or linear terms.
 Hence, we can write $H$ as